indu-explores-data/Car-Price-Prediction/README.md

-# 🚗 Car Price Prediction using Ensemble Learning
+# 🚗 Car Price Prediction using Machine Learning

 ## 📘 Project Overview
 This project focuses on predicting car prices using ensemble machine learning models — **Random Forest** and **Gradient Boosting**.